-If you are considering applying to the graduate program here, we advise you to review the research interests of our faculty to make sure there are a few areas of interest to you and make sure that you use your senior year to solidify your understanding of abstract algebra and real analysis, as this will give you a good head start on our qualifying exams.
-We look forward to hearing from you.
+If you are considering applying to the graduate program here, we advise you to review the research interests of our faculty to make sure there are a few areas of interest to you.
+Make sure to solidify your understanding of the advanced undergraduate courses available for your major, as this will ease your entry into graduate work.